 While I’m happy to fire up the grill during any time of the year, it’s pretty widely understood that the summertime is synonymous with grilling season.
 During the summer months, I like to follow long days at the pool or going hiking with a delicious meal filled with seasonal produce and summer classics.

 Dishes like pasta salad, burgers, skewered meats and veggies, and corn on the cob are found in my home in abundance at this time of year.
 One of my all-time favorite summer grilling recipes is this Garlic Grilled Shrimp.
 It’s healthy, simple, flavorful, and grills up beautifully in just a few minutes.

 If you don’t have access to a grill, you can easily cook your shrimp on the stove in a cast-iron skillet.
 However, I will say the grill is my favorite cooking method during the summer months.
 Between the incredible char marks, it leaves on the food and the smoky flavors it imparts, using a grill is the best way to amp any summertime dish up to the next level.

 Grilled Shrimp can be served in a wide variety of ways.
-Use them as a protein source for salads, stuffed into tacos, as an appetizer, or as a main course alongside grilled vegetables.
+Use them as a protein source for salads, stuffed into healthy shrimp tacos, as an appetizer, or as a main course alongside grilled vegetables.
 Serve this dish at your next family dinner or backyard barbecue with the sides of your choice and enjoy!